Eumemmerring

 AreaSearch analysis of residential development drivers sees Eumemmerring recording a relatively average level of approval activity when compared to local markets analysed countrywide

-This indicates that new construction is meeting or exceeding demand, providing more options for buyers and potentially facilitating population growth beyond current expectations.
-The average expected construction cost value of new properties was $336,000.
-In FY-26, $2.8 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
+This indicates that new construction is meeting or exceeding demand, providing buyers with more options and potentially facilitating population growth beyond current projections.
+The average expected construction cost value of new properties in Eumemmerring is $336,000.
+In FY-26 up to June, commercial approvals valued at $2.8 million have been registered.
 Compared to Greater Melbourne, Eumemmerring has 143.0% more new home approvals per person, offering buyers ample choice.
 However, building activity has slowed in recent years.
-This high level of activity nationally reflects strong developer confidence in the area.
-The majority of new building activity consists of townhouses or apartments (69.0%), with a smaller proportion being detached dwellings (31.0%).
+Nationally, Eumemmerring's building activity is well above average, reflecting strong developer confidence in the area.
+The type of dwellings being constructed in Eumemmerring shows a shift from the current housing mix.

-This shift towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers, marking a considerable change from the current housing mix, which is predominantly houses (61.0%).
-With around 137 people per dwelling approval, Eumemmerring exhibits characteristics of a growth area.
-According to AreaSearch's latest quarterly estimate, the area is projected to gain approximately 322 residents by 2041.
+Currently, 61.0% of dwellings are houses.
+However, new building activity shows 31.0% detached dwellings and 69.0% townhouses or apartments, indicating a trend towards compact living to offer affordable entry pathways for downsizers, investors, and first-time purchasers.
+Eumemmerring has around 137 people per dwelling approval, reflecting its growth area characteristics.
+According to AreaSearch's latest quarterly estimate, the area is forecasted to gain 306 residents by 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development